Biomes of the World: Definition, Map, Types, Examples, & Facts

 Also Read

 There are different types of biome present in the world.
 Each one of them have their own has its importance and contribution in balancing the environment.
-The major ones are discussed below:
+The major types and biomes of the world facts are discussed below:

 Biomes